Policy for the Promotion of Welfare and Care of Children and Vulnerable Adults

 Should your child or the vulnerable person for whom you care have any existing medical or special needs you must inform the club in writing.
 Whereas the club shall use it's best endeavours to accommodate special needs it must be clearly understood that the safety of all overrides all considerations and regrettably, in some cases it may not be possible to accommodate some special needs.

-The EDMAC Welfare Officer has explained the limits of physical contact that may occur in our sport.
+The EDMAC Welfare Officer has explained the limited of physical contact that may occur in our sport.

 The implementation of EDMAC policies and procedures are the responsibility of the entire membership whilst flying on Epsom Downs.

 In particular, should any adult member discover a junior member is unsupervised, the adult member should assume responsibility for their safety in the first instance.
-The Parent or Nominated Adult should be sought out and, in any case, the Club Welfare Officer / Duty Member and / or a Committee Member must then be made aware of the situation as soon as possible.
+The Parent or Nominated Adult should be sought out and, in any case, the Club Welfare Office / Duty member and / or a Committee member must then be made aware of the situation as soon as possible.

-In the event of the Club Welfare Officer being contacted regarding any concerns under this Policy, they will:
+In the event of the Club Welfare Officer being contact regarding any concerns under this Policy, they will:

 Where the Committee has been advised of a concern under this Policy, they will: